department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

   - Carnetta expresses that it is possible HDR and VIA are filtering out non-current data.
 If this is the case, then we will need HDR and VIA to stop filtering, and we will might need to have our PHR code more defensive.
   - If we are told, would we delete our instance of that allergy, or mark it inactive, or mark it entered-in-error?
 - not clear if we are getting full `allergyType` details.
 HL7 v2 uses [two character codes](https://terminology.hl7.org/2.1.0/CodeSystem-v2-0127.html), but it seems we are getting just single character codes.
 It may not matter as [there is HL7 guidance](https://confluence.hl7.org/pages/viewpage.action?pageId=44499731) that only uses the three categories in FHIR.
 [HL7 v2 to FHIR IG](https://hl7.org/fhir/uv/v2mappings/2020sep/ConceptMap-table-hl70127-to-allergy-intolerance-type.html)
+- not preserving `recordUpdateTime`.
+The FHIR meta.lastUpdated is always overwritten by the HAPI server

 #### code inspection concerns